espruino/EspruinoDocs/info/Gadgetbridge.md

 -------------

 * Install [Gadgetbridge](https://f-droid.org/packages/nodomain.freeyourgadget.gadgetbridge/) on your Android phone. **Do not install the Play Store version** as it is not the official one.
 Instead download and install [the F-droid version](https://f-droid.org/packages/nodomain.freeyourgadget.gadgetbridge/) manually.
+* On Bangle.js, install ONE OF (not both!):
+  * [Android Integration app](https://banglejs.com/apps/#android) - this is the new and recommended way of interfacing to Gadgetbridge, which allows you to view all notifications in a list
+  * [The Gadgetbridge Widget](https://banglejs.com/apps/#gbridge) - this is the old way of interfacing to Gadgetbridge - it displays just one notification at a time.
-* On Bangle.js, install [the Gadgetbridge Widget](https://banglejs.com/apps/#gbridge), and ensure you disconnect your computer from Bangle.js
+* Now ensure you disconnect your computer from Bangle.js
 * Start the Gadgetbridge app and click the blue `+` in the bottom right
 * Choose your Bangle.js device from the list
 * Right now we'd suggest choosing `Don't pair` when prompted in order to get the most reliable connection